Day 5 - Slimes, Breaking tiles, Falling Tiles, Scenery Tiles and Shaders

 print("BreakableTile target position: " + str(Vector2i(position) + cell * tile_set.tile_size))

-and inspect the log:
+1. Run with F5 and inspect the log:

 BreakableTerrains is breakable